Interpolating families of integrable AdS3 backgrounds: Integrable AdS AdS3 string backgrounds

 and

 The backgrounds 4.\ and 5.\ can be obtained from the cases 1., 2., 3.\ through the contraction limit $\alpha \rightarrow 1$ (or $\alpha \rightarrow 0$).

 In this paper we will construct integrable backgrounds that interpolate between these geometries.
 We hence focus on the interpolating families which preserve the $AdS_3$ factor, and as much supersymmetry as possible (that is, eight supercharges).
 To fix our notation, let us start from case 1., from which everything else can be in principle obtained (as we shall see).
 Both $AdS_3$ and $S^3$ are group manifolds which therefore admit a left and right action of the (super)isometries.
-In particular, the $AdS_3$ factor has bosonic isometries given by $SU(1,1)_L \times SU(1,1)_R$ and each sphere has $SU(2)_{j,L} \times SU(2)_{j,R}$ where $j=1,2$ distinguish which sphere we are considering, while $L$, $R$ denote the left or right symmetry.
+In particular, the $AdS_3$ factor has bosonic isometries given by $SU(1,1)_L \times SU(1,1)_R$ and each sphere has $SU(2)_{j,L} \times SU(2)_{j,R}$ where $j=1,2$ distinguish which sphere we are considering.
 All in all, we label the bosonic symmetries of $AdS_3 \times S^3 \times S^3 \times S^1$ as

 Taking into account the Killing spinors, the $AdS_3 \times S^3 \times S^3 \times S^1$ (super)isometries combine into the supergroup

 where the parameter $\alpha$ was introduced in eq.~\eqref{eq:metric123}.